viquta/Online_Daily_Work_Schedule/README.md

 #### Special configuration
 - The backend and frontend containers run as non-root users for security.
-- Database credentials must match between your `.env` file and the `docker-compose.yml`.
-- The backend expects a MariaDB database named `work_schedule` with user `work_user` and the password you set.
+- **Automatic Database Initialization**: On the first run, Docker automatically initializes the MariaDB database.
+It creates the `work_schedule` database, the `work_user`, and sets the password based on the environment variables in `docker-compose.yml`.
+It then executes the SQL scripts found in the `./work-schedule-app/database/initdb` directory (mounted to `/docker-entrypoint-initdb.d` inside the container).
+This includes creating the necessary tables (`00-schema.sql`) and inserting a demo user (`01-init-user.sql` - username: `testuser1`, password: `a`).
 - Database data is persisted in a Docker volume (`mariadb_data`).
-- If you need to seed the database, use the SQL files in `./work-schedule-app/database/`.

 #### Ports
 - **Frontend**: 4173